birenderbrar/Weather-app-/README.md

   ![](weather%20app/images/tempraturepng.png)

 # Notes
-* We are using us zip codes only, to use other country's zip codes please refer to the official documentation of open weather.
+* We are using US zip codes only, to use other country's zip codes please refer to the official documentation of open weather.
 * temperature is provided in Celsius.

 :copyright: Birender Veer Singh